htcondor/htcondor/docs/man-pages/condor_submit.rst

     universe jobs.

-    This command has been historically used to implement a form of job start throttling from the job submitter’s perspective.
+    This command has been historically used to implement a form of job start throttling from the job submitter's perspective.
 It was effective for the case of multiple job submission where the transfer of extremely large input data sets to the execute machine caused machine performance to suffer.
 This command is no longer useful, as